Kirwans Bridge is Open

 I won’t update the main gpx files for the routes impacted just yet, because the Bridge may close again.

-However, I have added a short GPX file called Kirwans Nagambie Connection to the RWGPS Collections.
-This GPX file also includes the new Lakeside path on the south side of Nagambie.
-If Kirwans Bridge is open, I suggest riders use this connecting option to get to Nagambie.
+If Kirwans Bridge is open, I suggest riders use this connecting option to go through Nagambie.
 It will be more scenic and have less car traffic.
-See links below to those collections in RWGPS.

 To check the status of Kirwans Bridge at the time of your ride, contact Strathbogie Council’s Nagambie Visitor Information Centre.

-Reminder: What significant about Kirwans Bridge?
+Reminder: What is significant about Kirwans Bridge?

 Kirwans Bridge (310m) is the longest continually operating timber bridge in Victoria.
 It is unusual because it has a large bend in the middle of the bridge.
 The single lane bridge also has two passing bays along its length.